-Season ribs with salt, pepper and garlic powder.
+Season both sides of ribs with salt, pepper and garlic powder.
+Rub it in well.

 Cover and cook on low for about 4-6 hours (until the thickest part of the ribs reaches an internal temperature of 145f degrees.)

 When done, continue to this optional next step.

 Take the ribs out and place them on a foil-lined baking sheet.